gtesei/SelfDrivingCars/P1-CarND-LaneLines/writeup.md

 Potential shortcoming would be:

-* Hough transformation on Edge Detected Image does not work properly if on the a lane there is an horizontal white line perpendicular to the line lane.
+* Hough transformation on Edge Detected Image does not work properly if on a lane there is an horizontal white line perpendicular to the line lane.
 This kind of "variations" happened in a couple of frames of the last video.